apache/spark/docs/concepts.rst

 Some of the concepts may sound very similar, but the vocabulary can be conceptualized like this:

-- DAG: a description of the order in which work should take place
+- DAG: The work (tasks), and the order in which work should take place (dependencies), written in Python.
+- DAG Run: An instance of a DAG for a particular logical date and time.
-- Operator: a class that acts as a template for carrying out some work
+- Operator: A class that acts as a template for carrying out some work.
-- Task: a parameterized instance of an operator
+- Task: Defines work by implementing an operator, written in Python.
-- Task Instance: a task that 1) has been assigned to a DAG and 2) has a state associated with a specific run of the DAG
+- Task Instance: An instance of a task - that has been assigned to a DAG and has a state associated with a specific DAG run (i.e for a specific execution_date).
+- execution_date: The logical date and time for a DAG Run and its Task Instances.

 By combining ``DAGs`` and ``Operators`` to create ``TaskInstances``, you can build complex workflows.